- Describe unique anatomy and physiology of ferrets, rabbits, hedgehogs, and sugar gliders

 Specifics of anatomy and other information about ferrets can be found in the Manual of Exotic Pet Practice, pp 345-374.

 An indoor cage can be provided, preferably with a solid or wire floor and wire sides, not glass.
-Ferrets can be housed individually or together.
+Ferrets can be housed individually but ideally are housed in pairs or groups.
 Ferrets need a place to hide and sleep and a place to urinate / defecate.
 Ferrets can be taught to use litter boxes.
 They prefer relieving themselves in corners.
 A litter box should be placed in the corner of the cage away from the food and sleep areas.
 Whenever left out of the cage, a litter box should be available in the room.

 Ferrets are curious and can get into surprisingly small spaces.
 If ferrets are permitted to roam free, areas that should be blocked off include behind large appliances or immovable pieces of furniture and inside recliners.